Breast Reduction with Sydney Plastic Surgeon Dr Ellis Choy

 - Avoid ‘adult activities’ for up to a week.

 - Aim to have at least one to two weeks off work — if you have a physical job, you may need more time to heal.

 - Wear a compression bra 24/7 to help the area recover without any impact or damage inflicted on it.
 This will provide support and will be required for up to six weeks.

 - Avoid all heavy lifting for up to six weeks.
 You can start light activity after the first two weeks.

-To learn more about the results, we can achieve, click here to take a look at before and after photos of our breast reduction procedure work.
+To learn more about the results of breast reduction, click here to take a look at before and after photos of our breast reduction procedure work.
 Remember that during your consultation with Dr Choy, an outline of what you can expect for your particular goals and desires will be provided to you, as well as an indication of what breast reduction cost you can expect.

-To book an appointment, or to get more details on the cost of breast reduction or any other aspect of the procedure, get in touch with our team today.
+To schedule an appointment, or to get more details regarding the cost of breast reduction or any other aspect of the procedure, get in touch with our team today.
 Call 02 8962 9388 or book a consultation online!

 Breast Reduction Information Sheet

 Download and print out the Breast Reduction Information Sheet that includes a list of questions to ask Dr Choy during your appointment.